hcai-mms/hcai-mms.github.io/_publications/2023_WSDM_Arefieva_TravelBird.md

 # - schedl # .md file exists for this person
 # - Max Mustermann # there is no .md file for this person.
 authors:
-- Veronika Arefieva
+- Arefieva, Veronika
-- Roman Egger
+- Egger, Roman
-- Michael Schrefl
+- Schrefl, Michael
 - schedl

 # abreviation of the journal/conference ... e.g. IEEE TVCG